A Biological Treasure and an Important Orangutan Refuge

 Click image for a larger version.

-The Orangutan Legacy Forest boasts an amazing array of plant species as well as wildlife.
-A short walk into the forest reveals an abundance of carnivorous, creeping pitcher plants, some towering trees with girths larger than the arm span of three grown men, and a variety of fruiting plants that sustain a biologically diverse ecosystem.
-On a larger scale, the forest is an important ‘carbon sink,’ with carbon (a contributor to global climate change if released) safely sequestered deep below its swampy waters and throughout the root systems of its peat swamp forest trees.
+The region also boasts an amazing array of plant species.
+A short walk into the forest reveals carnivorous pitcher plants, trees with girths larger than the arm span of three grown men, and a variety of fruiting plants that sustain this diverse ecosystem.
+On a larger scale, the forest is an important ‘carbon sink,’ a natural carbon offset safely sequestering carbon deep below the swampy waters.

 A Future Home for Rehabilitated Orangutans

 As Borneo’s rainforests are cleared for palm oil plantations, orangutans are left homeless and vulnerable to starvation, disease, and predation by humans.
-Mother orangutans are killed and their infants fall victim to the cruel and illegal pet trade industry.
+Orangutan mothers are killed and their infants fall victim to the cruel and illegal pet trade industry.
 If they are lucky, they eventually find their way to an orangutan rehabilitation facility, such as OFI’s Care Center and Quarantine.

-For the more than 330 orangutans currently being cared for by OFI, the Orangutan Legacy Forest truly is ‘the promised land.’
+For the 320 orangutans currently being cared for by OFI, the Orangutan Legacy Forest truly is ‘the promised land.’
 Each month orphaned orangutans enter OFI’s rehabilitation program.
-Yet with so little protected forest remaining (and with many national parks off limits to ex-captive animals), it is extremely difficult to find suitable release sites for those ready to return to the wild.
+Yet with so little protected forest remaining (and with many national parks off limits to ex-captive animals), it becomes increasingly difficult to find suitable release sites for those ready to return to the wild.

-OFI is working hard to change that by purchasing, protecting (via forest patrols), and replanting the region’s forestland.
-Portions of the Orangutan Legacy Forest damaged by devastating fires in 2002, 2006, and 2012 will be reforested through an aggressive, long-term tree planting project carried out by OFI staff and volunteers in the years ahead.
+Portions of the Orangutan Legacy Forest damaged by the devastating fires in 2002, 2006, 2012, and 2015 will be reforested through an aggressive, long-term Reforestation Program carried out by OFI staff and volunteers in the years ahead.
 This will transform existing open swampy grasslands back into lush tropical rainforests capable of supporting an expanded population of orangutans.
-A vast, wild, and fully reforested ecosystem, the Orangutan Legacy Forest will become home to orphaned and rehabilitated orangutans—giving them a second chance to grow up and be wild.
+A vast, wild, and fully reforested ecosystem, the Orangutan Legacy Forest will become home to orphaned and rehabilitated orangutans—giving them a second chance to be wild.

 A Unique Conservation Opportunity and a Special Fundraising Challenge

 For OFI, the Orangutan Legacy Forest initiative is a race against time in a must-win battle against the powerful forces of wealthy and influential palm oil and timber industry elites.
-Keenly aware that the vast majority of land sold by local landowners is converted to palm oil plantations or pulp and paper concessions, we have made a firm promise to our many stakeholders that we will purchase and protect critical orangutan habitat as best we can.
+Keenly aware that the vast majority of land sold by local landowners is converted to palm oil plantations or pulp and paper concessions, we have made a firm promise to our many stakeholders that we will not only purchase, but also protect critical orangutan habitat as best we can.

-Thanks to you, OFI was successful in keeping the Rawa Kuno Legacy Forest and surrounding buffer and wildlife corridor land out of the hands of short-sighted developers by raising $743,000 in 2011 and 2012 which we used from 2011 through the beginning of 2013 to buy these areas.
+Thanks to you, OFI has been successful in keeping the Orangutan Legacy Forest and surrounding buffer and wildlife corridor land out of the hands of short-sighted developers since 2011.
+However, our fight to protect the forests of Borneo and our need for your support is far from over.